 The Summer I Turned Pretty by Jenny Han is the perfect young adult summer beach read for Sarah Dessen fans.
 It’s well-written with a strong setting, great concept and some unexpected plot twists, and is the first in The Summer I Turned Pretty series which also includes It’s Not Summer Without You and We’ll Always Have Summer.

-I had heard little whispers about this book, but none that really made me request the book until I read a review of it at Bookends, the blog for BookList written by two middle school librarians.
-And their review had me requesting the book immediately.
-As they said, it really is the perfect beach book.
+I had heard little whispers about The Summer I Turned Pretty, but none that really made me request the book until I read a review written by two middle school librarians who gushed about it and had me pulling up my library website before I’d finished the last sentence.

-The story does a few chapters in the present – the summer Belly is turning sixteen – and then will do a chapter about an earlier summer, filling in the gaps about her relationships with the various friends and family, the events of previous summers, and other details that really flesh the story and characters out.
+The story does a few chapters in the present – the summer Belly is turning sixteen and of course the reason the book is titled The Summer I Turned Pretty – and then will do a chapter about an earlier summer, filling in the gaps about her relationships with the various friends and family, the events of previous summers, and other details that really flesh the story and characters out.

 Everything about this book felt so real to me.
 The way Belly has felt left out of most events because she’s the youngest AND the only girl.
 The sudden change this summer as other boys at the beach start to notice her that summer and how she starts to recognize (and revel) in that power.
 When she finally gets up the nerve to tell someone how she feels and then suddenly she can’t stop letting it pour out (I have so been there).

 I also liked it that, unlike Sarah Dessen’s books, I had no idea who she might end up with.
 Would it be one of the brothers?
 One of the guys at the beach?
 Someone entirely different?
 No one at all?
 I honestly was not sure up until the last page.
 And I liked that.

 It particularly thrilled me to discover that this was the first in The Summer I Turned Pretty series.